MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/02_Arriving.md

   - Either Eliot or Sir L will **fail** to be accepted and require written support from a nobel sponsor
     - "I must insist on proper sponsorship.
 Perhaps one of the lords or ladies here will take pity on your plight.
 Or perhaps not."
     - "Of course, I only accept authentic sponsorships.
-But I am not an expert in handwriting… as long as it looks convincing."
+But I am not an expert in handwriting... as long as it looks convincing."
     - Sir L: Will be hard to find, may well be easier to forge a document, Sir L has an idea where he could find someone to help

 ## 2. Pass through market on way to camp